 Each party may produce and sell up to 30 million gallons of isobutanol per year in any field on a royalty-free basis.
 Butamax will be the primary customer-facing seller of isobutanol in the field of fuel blending (subject to certain exceptions, the "Direct Fuel Blending" field) and we will be the primary customer-facing seller of isobutanol in the field of jet fuel for use in aviation gas turbines (the "Jet" field, also subject to certain exceptions).
-As such, subject to each party's right to sell up to 30 million gallons of isobutanol per year in any field on a royalty-free basis, other than with Butamax's written consent, we will only sell isobutanol through Butamax in the Direct Fuel Blending field subject to a royalty based on the net sales price for each gallon of isobutanol sold or transferred by us, our affiliates or sublicensees within the Direct Fuel Blending field (whether through Butamax or not) and on commercially reasonable terms to be negotiated between the parties and Butamax, its affiliates or sublicensees within the Jet field (whether through us or not) and on commercially reasonable terms to be negotiated between the parties; provided, that each party may sell up to fifteen million gallons of isobutanol in a given year directly to customers in the other party's customer-facing field on a royalty-free basis.
-In addition, in order to maintain its status as the primary customer-facing field is a royalty free basis.
-In addition, in order to maintain its status as the primary customer-facing field subject to sell party will have the right to sell directly to customers in the other party's customer-facing field on a royalty-free basis.
-In addition, in order to maintain its status as the primary customer-facing field subject to the party's customer-facing field subject to the party's customer-facing field subject to the right to sell directly to customers in the other party's customer-facing field on a royalty-free basis.
-In addition, in order to maintain its status as the primary customer-facing fie
+As such, subject to each party's right to sell up to 30 million gallons of isobutanol per year in any field on a royalty-free basis, other than with Butamax's written consent, we will only sell isobutanol through Butamax in the Direct Fuel Blending field subject to a royalty based on the net sales price for each gallon of isobutanol sold or transferred by us, our affiliates or sublicensees within the Direct Fuel Blending field (whether through Butamax or not) and on commercially reasonable terms to be negotiated between the parties; and Butamax, its affiliates or sublicensees within the Jet field (whether through us or not) and on commercially reasonable terms to be negotiated between the parties; provided, that each party may sell up to fifteen million gallons of isobutanol in a given year directly to customers in the other party's customer-facing field on a royalty-free basis so long as the isobutanol volumes are within the permitted 30 million gallons of isobutanol sold or otherwise transferred per year in any field described above and, in certain instances, each party may then sell up to the total permitted 30 million gallons per year in the other party's customer-facing field on a royalty-free basis.
+In addition, in order to maintain its status as the primary customer-facing field isobutanoes within the first five years of the License Agreement.
+If such milestones are not met as determined by an arbitration panel, then a party will have the right to sell directly to customers in the other party's customer-facing field subject to the payment of certain royalti